DriftingOtter/ShowMyKeys/README.md

 ## Disclaimers 🚨

-As the code is still in __VERY__ early devlopment, if there is any issues with the code that raise a false positive in game anti-cheat engines.
+As the code is still in __VERY__ early development, if there is any issues with the code that raise a false positive in game anti-cheat engines.
 I or anyone related to this project is __not__ responsible.

 ## Acknowledgments 📣